Remembering Kobe Bryant’s Streak Of 50-Point Games In 2007

 50 VS THE HORNETS

-1 night after making history against the Grizzlies, Kobe joined Wilt as the only player in NBA history with 4 consecutive 50 point games.
+One night after making history against the Grizzlies, Kobe joined Wilt as the only player in NBA history with four consecutive 50-point games.

-The best 3 of the 50 came in the 3rd quarter, when he told a kid on the sideline he was going to hit a 3 for him, then did it and gave the boy a high-five.
+The best three points of the 50 came in the third quarter, when he told a kid on the sideline he was going to hit a three for him, did it and gave the boy a high-five.

 “It’s a tremendous honor for me to be in the same (category) with those guys,” Bryant said.
 “The coolest thing about it is this younger generation gets a chance to learn about Elgin Baylor, gets a chance to learn about Wilt Chamberlain and some of the things that they’ve accomplished, so that the legacy will continue to live on.”